purvitrivedi/search-and-play/README.md

 ### Prototypes with Miro

-We decided to have a simple two page app: Home Page (/) & Tracks Page (/tracks).
+We decided to have a simple two-page app: Home Page (/) & Tracks Page (/tracks).
 The Tracks page would show all the results as an index until a user clicked on one of them.
-On click, the album index will skew,make space for the track and play it.
+On click, the album index will skew, make space for the track and play it.

 <img src="src/assets/home-page-miro.png" alt="home-page" width="300" /> <img src="src/assets/album-index-miro.png" alt="album-index" width="300" /> <img src="src/assets/artist-show-miro.png" alt="artist-show" width="300" />